sniklaus/teaching-minichess/README.md

 should you not be able to use `apt-get` or should you experience any issues during the installation, you can consult [zeromq.org](http://zeromq.org/intro:get-the-software) for further instructions. as with the compiler toolchain, i am afraid that there will not be individual support to resolve this issue.

 ##download
-to download this framework, you can either use the button on the top of this page or by cloning the repository with the following command. the latter option is recommended as you are encouraged to manage your code in a source repository, even though you might have to install [git](http://git-scm.com) before you will be able to do so.
+to download this framework, you can either use the button on the top of this page or clone the repository with the following command. the latter option is recommended as you are encouraged to manage your code in a source repository, even though you might have to install [git](http://git-scm.com) before you will be able to do so.

 ```
 git clone https://github.com/CodeRect/teaching-minichess